All the natural delights of this gorgeous island at an easy pace

 Option 2: 8.00am – 10.30am – For those particularly interested in birds and the fauna of Grenada, the Mt Hartman Interpretive Centre, affords the visitor with an insight into the island’s endangered species, the Grenada Dove, the Hook billed Kite and the Tree Boa.
 There are also displays and information on insects, iguanas and other reptiles.
 You will also have the opportunity to walk through the dry forest with a forestry officer as your guide and stand a very good chance of hearing the unique call of the very shy Grenada Dove.

-Bird watching enthusiasts will depart the hotel early and travel to the La Sagesse Nature Centre, on the Atlantic side of the island, one of the best birdwatching locales on the island.
+Bird watching enthusiasts will depart the hotel early with your knowledgeable guide to explore some of the best birdwatching locations on the island.
 The less enthusiastic can leave a little later!
-Explore the island to find resident, migrant and endemic species with a certified, experienced birding guide, who will lead you on a nature walk of the beach and surrounding forest.
-After a delicious breakfast at La Sagesse, you can spend the rest of the morning here, exploring the gardens, relaxing on the beach or enjoying a dip in the ocean.
+Explore the island to find resident, migrant and endemic species with a certified, experienced birding guide, who will lead you on a nature walk of beach and forest areas.
+Afterwards you can choose to have a delicious lunch at La Sagesse, and perhaps spend the rest of the day here, exploring the gardens, relaxing on the beach and enjoying a dip in the ocean.

 Depart your hotel after breakfast for the boat docks and the Osprey catamaran trip to the quaint island of Carriacou, which is part of Grenada, as well as the first island in the Grenadines chain of islands.
 The journey will take approximately 90 minutes, with the opportunity to enjoy the seascape of emerald islands in turquoise seas with possible sightings of flying fish, dolphins and numerous sea birds.
 Submerged volcanoes ‘Kick em Ginnie’ lies west of Diamond Rock and makes the crossing ‘interesting’ before landing in Carriacou.
 Located to the northeast of mainland Grenada, this tiny island offers visitors a glimpse of a more leisurely pace of life.
 With a mix of Scottish and African ancestry, the island boasts a wealth of historical attractions and cultural festivals.
 Local traditions reflect the mixed ancestry of the peoples, with African Big Drum Nation Dance and the European Quadrille.